Skip to main content

 • Pneumococcal vaccine, which protects against pneumonia caused by many strains of the pneumococcal bacteria

-Seniors should also continue to get tetanus boosters.
+Older adults should also continue to get tetanus boosters and COVID-19 vaccines.

 Back to Top